This post may contain affiliate links. Please read my disclosure.

 Buttercrunch is not technically toffee, but really, you can call it toffee (i.e. butter toffee, as it has also been called).
 It has a slightly softer texture than toffee as it is made with slightly less butter.
 I would describe it as a softer toffee mixed with almonds and topped with melted chocolate and crushed almonds.
 AKA, the best thing ever.

 All easy to find ingredients guys.
-Get them at the grocery store, or buy them through the below Amazon links if you don’t feel like getting off the couch (I feel you – that’s how I always feel LOL).
-The below links are affiliate links, I earn a small commission if you buy through these links – it helps me pay for all the failed recipe attempts!
+Get them at the grocery store, or buy them through the below Amazon links (affiliate links) if you don't feel like getting off the couch (I feel you - that's how I always feel LOL).

 Turn the heat to medium and add the sugar, stirring constantly until sugar fully dissolves, about 3-5 minutes.
 Add the corn syrup and water mixture.